E-Commerce Sales Tax

 1. Identify Where You Have Sales Tax Nexus

-The first step in managing sales tax compliance is determining the states you do business in and how to collect taxes from them.
+The first step in managing sales tax compliance is determining the states where you do business and how to collect taxes from them.

 Most states tax online businesses based on the buyer’s location.
 That means you set and collect taxes based on the rates of their state.
 These are called destination-based states.